Using the selection toolbar

 Note:

-the scaling tool is only available in local mode.
+the scaling tool is only available in local mode to avoid objects shearing.

 When manipulating the translation, rotation and scaling gizmos, the displacement values are visible in the coordinates fields.